KFOL-CD: Programming

 The two stations generally carry locally produced programming including news and public affairs programs.
-Programs broadcast by KFOL/KJUN include the weeknight news, interview and call-in program Bayou Time; the interview program One on One;

-the New Orleans Saints-focused sports magazine series Saints on the Bayou; the college football analysis program The Charlie Stubbs Show; the sports wrap-up program Friday Night Sports, and The Beat (a series similar in format to the long-running reality series Cops that follows local police officers).
+Programs broadcast by KFOL/KJUN include the weeknight news, interview and call-in program Bayou Time; the interview program One on One; the New Orleans Saints–focused sports magazine series Saints on the Bayou; the college football analysis program The Charlie Stubbs Show; the sports wrap-up program Friday Night Sports, and The Beat (a series similar in format to the long-running reality series Cops that follows local police officers).

 Technical information

 Subchannels

-KFOL and KJUN's digital signals are multiplexed:
+KFOL and KJUN's signals are multiplexed:

-Translator

 Analog-to-digital conversion

 In 2010, KFOL flash-cut its digital signal into operation through the activation of a new transmitter tower located on the east side of Houma, operating at 15 kW.
 KJUN also activated its new transmitter facility, operating at 300 watts, near its existing site off of Highway 70.
 On January 20, 2014, KFOL began broadcasting all in-studio and field segments within its programming in 1080i high definition.